How to become more diverse, inclusive and open

 Become “individually conscious of how and why we feel and respond the way we do.”
 Basically, challenge yourself, question yourself and push yourself to learn about what it is like to be someone other than YOU.
 Learn as much as you can about what it is to be ‘OTHER’.
 With knowledge comes understanding.

 It's not enough to accept diversity and practice inclusion - we ought to celebrate our differences and the unique experiences we all bring to the table.

 Degree Six: Champion The Cause

-June urges everyone to spread the message – to embrace the ‘other’ and shape a more inclusive and understanding society – together.
-She gives lots of ways to go about championing the cause – with pointers on what you can do if you only have an evening to spare, a day, a week, a month – a year.
-So there’s no excuse!
+June urges everyone to spread the message – to embrace the ‘OTHER’ and shape a more inclusive and understanding society together.
+She gives lots of ways to go about championing the cause – with pointers on what you can do even if you only have an evening to spare per day, week or month out of a year.